ux-capture/ux-capture/packages/react-ux-capture/README.md

 ## `<UXCaptureStartView />`

 This React component implements `UXCapture.startView()`, which creates a new `View` that manages its corresponding `Zones`.
-If called more than once, it will replace previous `Views`.
+If called more than once, it will replace previous `View`s.

 Usage: